DEusername/CS340_Group_Project/README.md

 cd routes
 touch db-connector.js
 ```
-- Then ensure that it has the same contents as `ex-db-connector.js`, where `&lt;HOST&gt;` is swapped for the hosting server name, `&lt;USERNAME&gt;` is swapped for the username you are going to use to connect to the database, `&lt;PASSWORD&gt;` is swapped to the associated password for your username, and `&lt;DATABASE&gt;` is swapped with the database name you are going to connect to.
+- Then ensure that it has the same contents as `ex-db-connector.js`, where `<HOST>` is swapped for the hosting server name, `<USERNAME>` is swapped for the username you are going to use to connect to the database, `<PASSWORD>` is swapped to the associated password for your username, and `<DATABASE>` is swapped with the database name you are going to connect to.
-- Import the database tables into the database used for `&lt;DATABASE&gt;` using the `creation.sql` file to create the Employees, Customers, Sales, SaleHasClothes, Clothes, and Manufacturers tables that are required for the database management system to run.
+- Import the database tables into the database used for `<DATABASE>` using the `creation.sql` file to create the Employees, Customers, Sales, SaleHasClothes, Clothes, and Manufacturers tables that are required for the database management system to run.

 ## Usage
 To run the project, use the following command: